Google Analytics – Website Tracking and Reporting

 Other Questions

-Please reach out to the Marketing Data Manager in University Relations, Stephanie Nguyen (stephanie.nguyen@ucr.edu), or submit a request through Workfront.
+If you have any questions about Google Analytics, Google Tag Manager, or website tracking/reporting in general, please reach out to the Marketing Data Manager in University Relations, Stephanie Nguyen (stephanie.nguyen@ucr.edu), or submit a request through Workfront.